 \begin{proposition} Let $P$ be a property of maps $f\:X\to Y$ of algebraic spaces which is \'etale-local on the target.
 For $\wnls{n}$ to preserve property $P$, it is sufficient that it do so when $\ptst$ consists of one principal ideal, $S$ is affine, and $Y$ is affine.

 If property $P$ is also \'etale-local on the source, then we may further restrict to the case where $X$ is affine. \end{proposition}

-The argument is the same as the one given below for \ref{pro:maps-local-permanence}, except that one takes affine \'etale covering families that remain covering familes after the application of $\wnls{n}$ (these exist by~\ref{cor:wnls-good-cover}), and one uses the easy fact that $\wnls{n}$ preserves fiber products instead of the more difficult~\ref{thm:W-main-geometric-finite-length(2)}(c).
-Since the details are given in~\ref{pro:maps-local-permanence}, we will omit them here.
+The argument is the same as the one given below for \ref{pro:maps-local-permanence}, except that one takes affine \'etale covering families of the kind given by~\ref{rem:wnls-good-cover}, and one uses the easy fact that $\wnls{n}$ preserves fiber products instead of the more difficult~\ref{thm:W-main-geometric-finite-length(2)}(c).
+Since the details are given in~\ref{pro:maps-local-permanence}, let us omit them here.